 19. In 1964, Jan and Dean first sung the hit song “The Little Old Lady from Pasadena.”
 The song reached number three on the Billboard Hot 100.
 Shortly thereafter, it was sung by the Beach Boys for their 1964 hit album Beach Boys Concert.
 The song was said to have been inspired by a then-popular Southern California Dodge advertising campaign showing actress Kathryn Minner as a white-haired elderly lady speeding down the street in a Dodge.

 20. From 1977 through 1997, the Pasadena Civic Auditorium hosted the annual ceremonies of the Primetime Emmy Awards, a presentation of entertainment awards recognizing excellence in American “primetime” television programming.
 These were not, however, the only Emmy Award ceremonies held in Pasadena.
 The Daytime Emmy Awards (held in May or June), are another of the area-specific Emmy Award ceremonies and have been hosted in the Pasadena Civic Auditorium since 2017.
+More recently, the America's Got Talent show has been aired from the venue.
 The Pasadena Civic Auditorium is located at 300 East Green Street.